-It may be a taboo subject, but it’s important to talk to your doctor about it for the sake of your health, including your fertility.
-This blog is designed to break the taboo and give you the basic knowledge to start the conversation.
+It may be a taboo subject, however it’s important to talk to your doctor about it for the sake of your health, including your fertility.
+This blog breaks the taboo and gives you the basic knowledge to start the conversation.
 No embarrassment necessary.

 What is erectile dysfunction

-Erectile dysfunction (ED) is defined as the inability to have and sustain an erection sufficient for satisfactory sexual intercourse.
-You might feel like the only one, but about half of men between 40 and 70 will experience ED at some point, with 10% of cases being severe.
+Erectile dysfunction (ED) is the inability to have and sustain an erection sufficient for satisfactory sexual intercourse.
+You might feel like the only one, but about half of men between 40 and 70 will experience ED at some point.
+Additionally, 10% of cases will be severe.

 Beyond its effects on sexual pleasure and relationships, many men suffering from ED worry about its long-term effect on their ability to build a family.

 We’re here to break this taboo and give you some basic knowledge to help start the conversation with your doctor.
-Speaking to a medical professional early is critical to determining whether your ED could have a lasting impact on your fertility.
+Firstly, speaking to a medical professional early is critical to determining whether your ED could have a lasting impact on your fertility.

 From a psychological perspective, it’s common for relationship issues, anxiety, and depression to interfere with erectile function.
-Neurological conditions like Parkinson’s disease are also commonly responsible.
+Neurological conditions like Parkinson’s disease are also commonly responsible as well.

 Getting a diagnosis

-Part of the reason it’s important to investigate ED is that it’s often a symptom of another health issue, including cardiovascular disease.
+Part of the reason it’s important to investigate ED is that it’s often a symptom of another health issue, such as cardiovascular disease.

 If you can get an erection sometimes, but not every time you want to have sex, or not lasting long enough for sex, you may want to talk to your doctor.

-To investigate the cause, your doctor will ask about your other medical conditions, your medications, when your erection problems are happening, and what form they take.
-They may use standardized questionnaires or surveys to determine the nature of your erectile dysfunction.
-It’s common to undergo blood pressure tests, blood tests, and ultrasounds to track the blood flow in and out of your penis.
+To investigate the cause, your doctor will ask questions about your other medical conditions such as your medications, when your erection problems are happening, and what form they take.
+Specifically, they may use standardized questionnaires or surveys to determine the nature of your erectile dysfunction.
+It’s also common to undergo blood pressure tests, blood tests, and ultrasounds to track the blood flow in and out of your penis.

 There are a number of things you can do to be proactive in preventing ED, including the following: